-- 1 Tbsp bouillon powder (divided see note 3)
+- 1 tablespoon bouillon powder (divided see note 3)

-- Prepare pepper sauce by sauteing Onions, and pepper in a sauce pan. then add 1/2 Tbsp of bouillon powder.
+- Prepare pepper sauce by sauteing Onions, and pepper in a sauce pan. then add ½ tablespoon of bouillon powder.
 Cook till onions become transluscent and fragrant.

 - Transfer rinsed beans into the IP inner pot, add water, Pepper sauce, remainder of onions and bouillon mediumowder. stir to combine.